Pursuing Your Dreams, Against The Grain

 And lately I have been thinking a lot about where I am today, in my career especially, because conversations on how women can have better control of their destinies and goals are rampant – because women who seem to have these things are talking about it and writing books and appearing on talk shows and saying all the things that we women say to ourselves, many times.

-I sit back now, middle-aged, somewhat over weight, with 3 kids and two marriages under my belt, a few years of corporate experience and an MBA that led to nothing more than an assertion that I should be included in one conversation or another – watching it all unfold, as if pieces of my life are replaying themselves before me.
+I sit back now, in my 40s, somewhat over weight, with 3 kids and two marriages under my belt, a few years of corporate experience and an MBA that led to nothing more than an assertion that I should be included in one conversation or another – watching it all unfold, as if pieces of my life are replaying themselves before me.

 “Work harder!’
 “Hold your head up high with the assertion that you deserve to be here – get that job – be rewarded!”
 “Don’t settle for less!”
 “They won’t see you coming, because you’re a girl, but show them, just show them what you’re all about!”
 “Don’t let anyone define you/limit you/hold you back/turn you away!”
 “You can and YOU WILL have your cake and eat it too!”